Diyab2003/Web_Project/README.md

 ## 🛠️ Tech Stack

-Category

-Technology

-Purpose

-Server Environment

-XAMPP

-Local Development Environment for running PHP and MySQL.
+- Server Environment: XAMPP (Local Development Environment for running PHP and MySQL.)

-Frontend/Scripting

-PHP

-Server-side logic, data processing, and HTML templating.
+- Frontend/Scripting: PHP (Server-side logic, data processing, and HTML templating.)

-Database

-MySQL

-Persistent storage and data management.
+- Database: MySQL (Persistent storage and data management.)

-Styling

-Custom CSS

-Dark-themed, responsive interface design.
+- Styling: Custom CSS (Dark-themed, responsive interface design.)

-Interaction

-MySQLi

-Secure database connectivity.
+- Interaction: MySQLi (Secure database connectivity.)

-⚙️ Setup and Installation
+## ⚙️ Setup and Installation

-Prerequisites
+# Prerequisites

 You must have XAMPP (or a similar stack like MAMP/WAMP) installed to run the Apache server and MySQL database locally.

-1. Database Setup
+# 1. Database Setup

-Start the Apache and MySQL services in your XAMPP control panel.
+1. Start the Apache and MySQL services in your XAMPP control panel.

-Open your web browser and navigate to http://localhost/phpmyadmin.
+2. Open your web browser and navigate to http://localhost/phpmyadmin.

-Create a new database named movie_catalog.
+3. Create a new database named movie_catalog.

-Execute the following SQL command in the movie_catalog database to create the required table structure:
+4. Execute the following SQL command in the movie_catalog database to create the required table structure:

 CREATE TABLE movies (
     movie_id INT(11) NOT NULL AUTO_INCREMENT PRIMARY KEY,